microsoft/api-guidelines/Guidelines.md

 4. Cancellation does not explicitly mean rollback.
 On a per-API defined case it may mean rollback, or compensation, or completion, or partial completion, etc. Following a cancelled operation, It SHOULD NOT be a client's responsibility to return the service to a consistent state which allows continued service.

 ### 13.1.
 Resource based long running operations (RELO)
-Resource based modeling is where the status of an operation is encoded in the resource and the wire protocol used is the standard synchronous protocol.
+Resource based modelling is where the status of an operation is encoded in the resource and the wire protocol used is the standard synchronous protocol.
 In this model state transitions are well defined and goal states are similarly defined.

 _This is the preferred model for long running operations and should be used wherever possible._ Avoiding the complexity and mechanics of the LRO Wire Protocol makes things simpler for our users and tooling chain.